Pet Sounds: Leftover tracks and outtakes

 Between February and March 1966, Wilson recorded "Good Vibrations", initially a co-authorship with Asher, who recalled the song originated from Capitol's demand for a new single.
-Wilson ultimately delivered "Sloop John B" to the label instead and excluded "Good Vibrations" from the album, despite objections from the band.
-Its replacement by the title track was documented in a March 3 Capitol memo.
+Wilson ultimately delivered "Sloop John B" and excluded "Good Vibrations" from the album, despite objections from the band.

-Sleeve design
+Sleeve design and title

 The front cover depicts the band members—Carl, Brian, and Dennis, Love, and Jardine (left to right)—feeding apples to goats at the San Diego Zoo while wearing coats and sweaters.
 A green band header displays the artist name, album title, and track list, partially using the Cooper Black typeface.
 Johnston, who had joined the band unofficially, is absent due to contractual restraints with Columbia Records.
 The back cover includes a monochrome montage of the touring band performing onstage, posing in samurai attire during their Japan tour, and two images of Brian.

-Jardine expressed disappointment with the zoo photo, stating he had wanted something "more sensitive and enlightening".
-Johnston dubbed it the "worst cover in the history of the record business", while biographer Peter Ames Carlin deemed the back cover's design "even worse" than the front.
-Author Peter Doggett contrasted its aesthetic with mid-1960s sophisticated cover art by contemporaries like the Beatles, Bob Dylan, and the Rolling Stones, calling it "a warning of what could happen when music and image parted company: songs of high romanticism, an album cover of stark banality."